gustavolabbate/planotius/README.md

 * You can provide all your test data in csv files;
 * Maven compiled and maven provided;

+####Latest improvements:

+* Now it is possible to hint a locator when using @ElementDiscover:
+    @ElementDiscover(value = "submit_button", locator = "id")
+* Cucumber libraries already included, only start creating .features and steps files!

 #### Install

 Do a git clone of this repository.

-Change to the planotius branch
+Change to the development branch

 ```
 git branch development